LDAP Authentication

 The LDAP configuration in SeedDMS is not available through the web gui.
 You will need to open the settings.xml file with your favorite text editor and search for connectors.
 That xml tag has one or more child elements called connector.
 There are usually two connectors partly preconfigured but disabled.
 One for a regular LDAP server and one for an Active Directory server.
 Enable one of them them, adjust the host and port and set baseDN. host can be either a standard hostname or an LDAP URI, that includes the protocol, the host and optionally the port, e.g. ldap://localhost:389.
 In case of an URI the port in the configuration must remain empty.

 In rare cases (if anonymous binds are allowed) this could be sufficient but usually you need to set the bindDN and bindPw to specify a user which is allowed to search for users.
-Without setting a filter that search will be based solely uid=username.
+Without setting a filter that search will be solely based on uid=username.
 If filter is set to e.g. (mail=*) the query will become &(uid=username)(mail=*)) which will find only users with an email address.

 The last attribute groupField (available since 5.1.32 or 6.0.25) tells SeedDMS which LDAP field holds the distinguished names of groups the user belongs to.
 This setting only takes effect if the attribute restricted in the xml element authentication is set.
 In that case the group membership of the user will be imported into SeedDMS.